Anoise/PDD/README.md

 <div align=center><img src="figs/EEC_System.jpg" width="600"></div>

-## FlexPDD System Implementation
+## FFPDD System Implementation

-We built an assembly line for industrial production detection to implement the FlexPDD system with end-edge-cloud collaboration.
-In this FlexPDD system, Raspberry Pi (4B) is used as the edge node to connect end devices such as ultrasonic sensors, scanners and cameras to realize low-cost and flexible deployment of the PDD algorithm.
+We built an assembly line for industrial production detection to implement the FFPDD system with end-edge-cloud collaboration.
+In this FFPDD system, Raspberry Pi (4B) is used as the edge node to connect end devices such as ultrasonic sensors, scanners and cameras to realize low-cost and flexible deployment of the PDD algorithm.
 Subsequently, the edge nodes are connected to the cloud via 5G to offload and schedule PDD tasks to further improve the speed of the detection algorithm.
 This makes the deployment of PDD detection units in complex industrial scenarios with high convenience and low cost.
 Finally, the negative detection results are sent to PLC to sort out the unqualified products.